Skip to content

 Introduction

-In the previous two chapters, the lambda parameter types we used were all concrete—int, double, std::string, and so on.
-But in real projects, many lambda implementations are type-agnostic: a sorting comparator only requires the type to support operator<, and an accumulator only requires the type to support operator+=.
-If we write a separate lambda for every type, we regress to the C++98 functor approach—repetitive and redundant.
-C++14 gave lambdas generic capabilities (auto parameters), and C++20 went even further by giving lambdas explicit template parameter lists.
-In this chapter, we will thoroughly explore the underlying mechanisms, usage patterns, and boundaries of generic lambdas.
+In the previous two chapters, the lambda parameter types we used were all concrete—int, float, std::string, and so on.
+However, in real-world projects, much lambda logic is type-agnostic: a sorting comparator only requires the type to support operator<, and an accumulator only requires support for operator+.
+If we write a lambda for each type, we revert to the C++98 functor path—repetitive and redundant.
+C++14 gave lambdas generic capabilities (auto parameters), and C++20 went further by allowing lambdas to have explicit template parameter lists.
+In this chapter, we will thoroughly clarify the underlying mechanisms, usage, and boundaries of generic lambdas.

 Learning Objectives